InabaTatsuro/papers/README.md

 - it can be seen as self attention with artificially created mask

 # CV
+GibbsDDRM: A Partially Collapsed Gibbs Sampler for Solving Blind Inverse Problems with Denoising Diffusion Restoration [ICML23, [#35](https://github.com/InabaTatsuro/papers/issues/35)]
+- solve linear inverse problems using denoising diffusion restoration
+- it can be used in cases where the linear operator is unknown

 High-Resolution Image Synthesis with Latent Diffusion Models [[Rombach+, CVPR22](https://arxiv.org/abs/2112.10752)]
 - LDM performs semactic compression and AE + GAN performs perceptual compression
 - the original paper of Stable Diffusion